matthizou/github-show-avatars/README.md

 > Beware: You are going to see your colleagues' faces... even more."

-Github is **awesome**... and yet sometimes you wish for a cooler UX, especially compared to its little brother Bitbucket.
+Github is **awesome**... and yet sometimes you wish for a cooler UX, especially compared to its little brother Bitbucket. (my humble opinion)
 Maybe you are used to look at the long lists of pull requests of your team, several times a day, and sometimes you are struggling to spot who created what - the small author text doesn't really stand out !

 Well, good news, You shall no longer put up with this.